 The API is free and available to all trade customers, however to create an order you are required to have a credit account.
 Payment via PayPal and Credit/Debit card is not currently supported by the API.

-The documentation below will show how to get the most out of the API and includes code samples in several popular programming languages.
-It also includes guides on using the API with several popular GUI based tools, perfect for customers with less development experience.
+The documentation below will show how to get the most out of the API, it includes code samples in several popular programming languages, it also includes guides on using the API with several popular GUI based tools, perfect for customers with less development experience

-First things first, in order to use the API you will need to create a key.
-We use this to identify the requests you make as coming from your account which ensures we return the correct information to you and means only you can see your pricing and order data.
+First things first, in order to use the API you will need to create a key, we use this to identify the requests you make as coming from your account, this ensures we return the correct information to you, and means only you can see your pricing and order data

 To create a key, visit the preferences section of the NetXL customer dashboard

 Your API key is unique to your account, you should not share it with anyone you do not trust, you can disable it at any time or create a new key from the preferences page

 Accessing the API

 Response Data Formats - JSON & CSV

-By default the API will return all responses in JSON format, which is the best format for automated integrations.
-It is also human readable due to its structured layout and key/value structure.
-An example response for the /customer command is shown on the right
+By default the API will return all responses in JSON format, this is the best format for automated integrations, however, it is also human readable due to its structured layout and key/value structure, an example response for the /customer command is shown on the right

-Several API commands support returning the response as a CSV file, which is useful for customers who wish to import the data into a third party such as Microsoft Excel or Google Sheets.
-How to return a CSV is explained below.
-Additionally, requests made from the Web Browser will return a CSV by default, making it easy for you to add a link to get updated pricing or order information.
+Several API commands support returning the response as a CSV file, this is useful for customers who wish to import the data into a third party such as Microsoft Excel or Google Sheets, how to return a CSV is explained below, additionally, requests made from the Web Browser will return a CSV by default, making it easy for you to add a link to get updated pricing or order information

 EXAMPLE JSON RESPONSE

 Your First Request

 Now we have an API key and have decided how to access the API (programmatically or with a tool) it's time to make our first request.

 The NetXL API is a RESTful API, it supports operations on the following object types, Customer, Address, Order, and Quote, the base URL for the API is shown on the right.